jasonacox/TinyLLM/README.md

 ## Run a Local LLM

-To run a local LLM, you will need a server to run inference on the model.
+To run a local LLM, you will need an inference server for the model.
 This project recommends two options: [vLLM](https://github.com/vllm-project/vllm) and [llama-cpp-python](https://github.com/abetlen/llama-cpp-python).
 Both provide a built-in OpenAI API compatible server tha will make it easy for you to integrate with other tools.

 ### Llama-cpp-python Server (Option 1)